 If you must use it, keep your GPS on mute

 Do you like listening to a computer voice saying ‘at the next intersection, turn right’?
 Well nor do your riders.
 Listening to your GPS telling you the way to the destination is a pet rider peeve.
 Put it on mute and follow the on-screen map and visual signals.
 (See here for advice on the best GPS to use for Uber).

 Does your rider have a preferred route?

 Back in the bad old days before Uber, taxi drivers would often take a round-about route to ratchet up a fare.
 That practice is rare these days, but it doesn’t mean riders are unaware of it.
 Suspicions that a driver is taking a long route to boost the fare remain and it’s a top concern with riders.
 Put them at ease by asking if they have a preferred route to the destination.
 If not, let them know in advance which way you intend to go.
 Make the rider feel that you’re doing your best to take the most efficient course from A to B.

 Driving can be stressful, especially in big cities, where it can make even the mildest-mannered drivers lose their temper.
 However, riders say they’re not comfortable with drivers who vent or get angry when the traffic is against them.
 If the going is slow, or someone cuts you up, resist the urge to lash out in frustration.
-Stay calm and drive on.
+The roads aren’t currently as busy as they once were, so stay calm and drive on.

 TOP DRIVING TIP: Seamless pick-up and drop-off